 With this type of therapy, we will look at the source of your trauma, the event itself.
 And then we will look at different situations, experiences, and more that may trigger an automatic response and put you right back in that same place again.
 From there, we can work on techniques, skills, and coping mechanisms that can help you work through your trauma in a healthy and positive way.

 Asian and Asian American Mental Health Therapy

-You are of Asian descent, either as a first generation immigrant to America or as the child or even grandchild or more of someone who immigrated to the country.
-Despite living her for any length of time, you still feel like you are being pulled in different directions toward your culture and your heritage but also toward being a ‘traditional American.’
+You are of Asian descent, either as a first-generation immigrant to America or as a child or even grandchild or more of someone who immigrated to the country.
+Despite living here for any length of time, you still feel like you are being pulled in different directions toward your culture and your heritage but also toward being a ‘traditional American.’

 You may have heard things like ‘have you forgotten your roots’ or ‘this is America’ which only serve to make you feel even more torn and conflicted.
 These comments may come from parents and siblings who want you to ‘stick to your roots’ as well as from those in your community or elsewhere who want you to be ‘more American.’

 This type of therapy will look at the pressure that you may feel from both sides as well as internally and will allow you to understand your own self-image as a result.
 You will be able to understand your own mental health, how to improve it, and why it’s so important to break free of the Asian stereotypes of being a ‘model minority’ or that it’s ‘not okay to speak out about mental health problems.

 Therapy for Intercultural & Multicultural Relationships